The People of Boghall and Bathgate

 Craig was born and raised in West Lothian and joined the Novice Juvenile Band in 2000.
 He progressed through the Juvenile Bands over the following eight years, joining the Grade 1 band in the winter of 2007 at the age of 17.
 During his time in the Juvenile bands Craig was unfortunate not to win any major prizes, but was a key member of the Juvenile Band, acting as P/S for his final season in 2007.
 Craig also competed well at under 18 level in the solos, particularly in piobaireachd where tuition from Tom Spiers greatly helped his progression.
 Outwith band Craig is studying a degree at the University of Edinburgh and will graduate in 2013.
 Craig also has a keen interest in mountain biking and photography and leads the production of the video blogs we have added to our site.
 His favourite memory with the band was the 2010 performance at the Scottish Championships and after being unfortunate not to win a major during his time in the Juvenile Grades he was delighted to be part of the Championship winning performance with the Grade 1 band at Cowal in 2010.

 David was born and brought up in Edinburgh and began his piping career with tuition from John Rae of the Lothian and Borders Police Pipe Band.
 He spent his formative competing years with Craigmount High School under the leadership of P/Ms Kris Klezy and the late Les Watson before moving to St Andrews for University where he joined the City of St Andrew’s Pipe Band.
 David then had a brief spell with the Clan Gregor Society Pipe Band in 2008 before joining Boghall for the 2009 season.
-David has thoroughly enjoyed his time with Boghall so far but says that one of his favourite memories was watching young Ali Spewgall (aka Scougall) on the way home from Cowal 2011 declaring his intentions to take over as P/M of the band before retiring to his seat with a plastic bag secured around his ears!
-At St Andrews David studied a degree in psychology, graduating in 2011 with a 2:1 BSc (Hons) and is now living back in Edinburgh where he works as a recruitment consultant for RZ group.
-Away from band he enjoys spending time with friends and family, is an excellent cook (with soup and stovies being a particular favourite) and enjoys skiing during the pipe band off season.
+David has thoroughly enjoyed his time with Boghall so far but says that one of his favourite memories was watching young Ali Scougall on the way home from Cowal 2011 declaring his intentions to take over as P/M of the band before retiring to his seat with a plastic bag secured around his ears!
+He has also thoroughly enjoyed helping Ali part-realise his ambition by supporting him as Assistant Pipe Major of the Novice Juvenile Band, who were crowned Novice Juvenile Champion of Champions in 2013 and were then promoted to the Juvenile Grade in 2014.
+At St Andrews David studied a degree in Psychology, graduating in 2011 with a 2:1 BSc (Hons) and is now living back in Edinburgh where he works as a recruitment consultant for RZ group.
+Away from band he enjoys spending time with friends and family and enjoys travelling and skiing during the pipe band off season.

 Emma was born and brought up around Falkirk and began her piping career with Bo’Ness RBLS in 2000 She initially received tuition from Jimmy Grant and is now taught by Roddy McLeod MBE.
 She made a significant impact on the Under 18 solo piping circuit winning an incredible number of contests including the Champion of Champions award for former Scottish Junior Champions.
 On leaving Bo’Ness in 2003 she joined David Urquhart Travel Pipes and Drums, first competing in Grade 1 at the age of 14.
 She had 2 Years with DUT before joining Boghall in late 2005.
 She enjoyed four great seasons with the band before taking a year out in 2010 when she joined Torphichen and Bathgate in Grade 1 as Pipe Sergeant.
 Emma was back soon after, rejoining Boghall for the 2011 season and she is now one of the band’s valued corner players.
 Outwith competitive pipe bands, Emma has also spent a very successful spell with the National Youth Pipe Band of Scotland, culminating in three years as Pipe Major.
 During this time Emma enjoyed a number of trips abroad and also led the band in their very successful concerts, ‘The Dragon’s Lair’ and ‘Illumination’.
 Outwith band she has found time to infrequently compete in the adult solos, but despite this she has picked up some significant prizes including two 2nd places at the Duncan Johnstone Memorial contest.
 She has studied a BA in Scottish Music at the RSAMD, graduating in 2011 and now works in Glasgow in Technical Support with Apple.